AnamayMishraa/AnamayMishraa/README.md

 ###

 <p align="left">I’m Anamay, a passionate cybersecurity enthusiast and analyst with a knack for unraveling the mysteries of the digital world.
-With a solid foundation in Vulnerability Assessment and Penetration Testing (VAPT), Malware Analyses and Security Operations Center (SOC) management , I’m love to make the web a safer place.</p>
+With a solid foundation in Vulnerability Assessment and Penetration Testing (VAPT), Malware Analyses and Security Operations Center (SOC) management , I love to make the web a safer place.</p>

 ###